BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 ## The Evolution of Informatics

-As you may noticed I call **computer science** by the European term **informatics** and not only because I am from Europe but also because the term leans more towards **information** instead of **computation**.
-Information manipulation is computation but it emphasises a more abstract broader definition of computation.

 ### Roots of Informatics

 It is kind of funny that historically, informatics first struggled for recognition on a global scale.